xingyzt/notes/astrophysics.md

   (B₀ − B₁)/(B₀ − B₂) = (T₁/T₂)⁴
 * Unless extremely close binary, inclination must be ~90°, thus allowing accurate mass and velocity determination
-* Radius of star: r = vΔt/2,
+* Radius of star: r = vΔt/2
-  where v is relative velocity,
-  and Δt is transit time for the smaller star or eclipse time for the larger
+  * Where v is relative velocity, and Δt is transit time for the smaller star or eclipse time for the larger

 ### Computer modeling